 - Send a Closing the Course message located in the Manage Training > Module 8 Task List. - Certify Participant Teachers who have completed the course and met all the required criteria using the Certify Participants function under the Facilitation tab. - Complete a Certificate of Completion (PDF; 1 page) found in the Facilitation Guide > Section 7: Accessing Facilitation Resources for each certified Participant Teacher.
-Download the certificate, add their name, the date, save, and attach in an email to each participant. - Notify participants who did not complete requirements. - Submit a class roster with the Participant Teachers' completion status to the RTA in Pakistan (coordinator Intel Teach Program) - Close the course and view a summary of the course evaluations.
+Download the certificate, add their name, the date, save, and attach in an email to each participant. - Notify participants who did not complete requirements. - Submit a class roster with the Participant Teachers' completion status to the LEA/ITA. - Close the course and view a summary of the course evaluations.
 Take note of key learnings you can apply to your next training.

-Section 7: Accessing Facilitation Resources
+Section 7: Accessing Facilitation Resources Overview